 Unity’s Jessica Lindl on Playing the Career Game Loop: Learning to Earn in the New Economy (Episode 2)

 Today’s workforce is facing profound disruption, driven by automation, AI, and shrinking entry-level job opportunities.
 According to SignalFire’s 2025 State of Talent report, entry-level hiring in tech has dropped by 50% from pre-pandemic levels.
 In this shifting landscape, younger workers aren’t just seeking jobs—they’re demanding agency, feedback, and purpose.
-Game-based learning models like the Career Game Loop are gaining traction because they mirror the real-world dynamics of growth: nonlinear learning, experimentation, and persistence through challenge.
+Game-based learning models like the Career Game Loop are gaining traction because they mirror the real-world dynamics of growth: nonlinear learning, experimentation, and persistence through challenges.

 How can video game design principles help the next generation navigate an unstable job market and reshape the way we build skills, solve problems, and stay engaged?